 The Group actively and regularly reviews and manages its capital structure to ensure optimal capital structure and shareholder's returns, taking into consideration the future capital requirements of the Group and capital efficiency, prevailing and projected profitability, projected operating cash flows, projected capital expenditures and projected strategic investment opportunities.
-There was no change to the Group's approach to capital risk management during the year.

 Management regards total equity as capital.
-The amount of capital as at 30 June 2013 and 30 June 2012 amounted to approximately RMB989,580,000 and RMB1,101,452,000 respectively, which the management considers as optimal having consider the projected capital expenditures and the projected strategic investment opportunities.
+The amount of capital as at 30 June 2012 and 2011 amounted to approximately RMB1,101,452,000 and RMB1,024,066,000 respectively, which the management considers as optimal having consider the projected capital expenditures and the projected strategic investment opportunities.